 - Store your mobile device in a safe place.

-- Do not send confidential information in e-mail or text message (e.g. account numbers).
+- Do not send confidential information in an email or text messages (e.g. Account numbers).
 It is important to understand that text messages are not encrypted the same way your mobile device information is.
 If someone gains access to your phone, they will be able to view any text messages sent or received that have not yet been deleted.